 MDF is commonly used for indoor building projects.
 Our external MDF however, is ideal for outdoor use.
 For example, fencing, gates and summer houses.

 Flame Retardant MDF

-MDF is an excellent choice for furniture, and cabinets due to its stability and strength.
+Melamine Faced MDF is an excellent choice for furniture, and cabinets due to its stability and strength.
 Here are some of the significant advantages of MDFs:

 MDF can handle anything you do with it.
 You can nail, cut, and shape it.
 During production, the fibres are made by grinding wood chips.
 The fibres distribute themselves to form a homogenous panel.
-The panel comes in various thickness with smooth edges which can be moulded to different shapes.
-The small size of fibres creates a flat surface.
+The panel comes in various thicknesses with smooth edges which can be moulded to different shapes.
+The small size of fibres creates a flat, smooth surface.
 Therefore, you can overlay MDF with decorative coatings like veneer and melamine.
 The exterior also produces a clean paint finish making it ideal for cabinets and furniture.
 MDF doesn’t expand or contract on exposure to heat or humidity.

 Economic and Environmental-Friendly

-We deliver to towns and cities throughout the North West.
+We deliver MDF sheets to towns and cities throughout the North West.
 Unlike many other MDF suppliers, we run our own fleet of vehicles and do not outsource our delivery service.
 We believe that this provides a better customer experience, by allowing us to keep our prices down.
 In addition, we can guarantee to deliver on your requested date.

 Here are some of the common misconceptions about medium density fibreboard: